ThinkerYzu/ebas/README.md

 generate an ebpf object file `ebpf_program.o`.
 This ebpf object file can be loaded at run-time with libbpf library.

+Check the file *ex-apps/nanosleep.c* in the repository for loading an ebpf program.

 ## Instructions

 There are three major caegories of instructions.